MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/create-publish-mobile-app.md

 2. [Requesting a mobile app AAB from the platform team](#option-2-requesting-a-mobile-app-aab-from-the-platform-team)

 > [!WARNING]
-> Microsoft Community Training team will soon be deprecating the process of requesting mobile application from the platform and support only progressive web applications (PWA) for both android and iOS.
+> Community Training team will soon be deprecating the process of requesting mobile application from the platform and support only progressive web applications (PWA) for both android and iOS.

 ## Steps to create Mobile Application